Point Hacks reader Alex posted this question in our Community section:

 If you miss that step and have lounge access, then you may change the number with a lounge agent if the lounge belongs to the airline or one of its partners.
 (It probably won’t work at a third-party lounge like those in the Priority Pass network).

 6. At a customer service desk

 If it is a hub airport for an airline, like Dubai for Emirates, Los Angeles for Delta and Hong Kong for Cathay Pacific, then they will probably have a slew of service desks scattered around the airport.
 Airline employees here can fulfil this request for you.

 Finally, you can change the number with a gate agent before boarding.
 Just make sure to do this before they commence boarding.
 That’s because they probably won’t be too happy with you if they are pulled away from actually getting passengers onto the plane.

 A status trick

 Waiting until I’m at the gate to change my number when I am flying with an airline or partner with whom I have elite status is actually my preferred method.

 For example, if I am flying with American Airlines and have Gold status with Qantas, then I will want to access priority check-in, (sometimes) priority security screening and the lounge using my Qantas status.
-But if I can earn more points with Alaska, with whom I am a base member, then I will wait until I am at the gate to change my number.
-Sometimes this method will still give you priority boarding based on your boarding pass with the previous number!
+But if I can earn more points with Alaska, with whom I am a base-level member, then I will wait until I am at the gate to change my number.
+Sometimes this method will still give you priority boarding based on your boarding pass with your previous number!